|

 PROFESSOR GABRIEL OYIBO

 He was a noise maker in the class and the punishment for that was solving intricate mathematical problems.
 Cracking his brain to beat his teacher at his game, Oyibo developed an ingenious formula that has since propelled him into the rarified world of Mathematics and Aeronautics.
 Here is the story of the 52-year old professor Gabriel Oyibo, born in Idah and educated in Nigeria before venturing to the United States for higher academic accomplishments.
 Today, he is one of those nominated for the 2002 NOBEL Prize for Physics.
+By Laolu Akande, New York IN his secondary school days, they used to call him Calculus, because of his mathematical prodigy.

 But Gabriel Oyibo is the kind of guy who gets into trouble in school and yet very brilliant among his peers.
 His colleagues viewed the situation as though things came to him easily, but a look at his life history reveals the hard work, the grit and a keen sense of his past that has defined this outstanding scholar.